intrigus/docs.jtransc.com/about/index.md

 title: What is JTransc
 ---

-JTransc is an AOT compiler that transform JVM bytecode into other sourcecode.
+JTransc is an Open Source AOT compiler that transform JVM bytecode into other sourcecode.
 Initially Haxe.